Home / Physical Risk / Wind and Flood Damage and European Property Risk

 Wind and Flood Damage and European Property Risk

-Inland flooding and extreme wind are significant hazards for the UK and north-west Europe, and modelling how these hazards co-occur is important to modelling and understanding potential impacts.
+Inland flooding and extreme wind are significant hazards for the UK and north-west Europe, and modelling how these hazards co-occur is essential to understand and respond to potential impacts.

 The project team researches flood and wind risks to property in the UK and mainland Europe.
 Outputs have included a new Flood Severity Index (FSI), which can be used to help insurers understand compounding risks, and a demonstrator tool (below) which shows multiple correlations between wind and flood hazards in Europe across multiple timescales.
 The team are also developing a simple model to estimate insurance property losses from European Windstorms.